Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Introduction

-\textbf{Contributions}.
-We summarize our contributions as follows. \begin{itemize}[topsep=.5pt,itemsep=1pt,parsep=1pt,partopsep=1pt] \item We formalize curriculum post-training and establish a general bottleneck theorem (Thm.~\ref{thm:curriculum-bottleneck} in Sec.~\ref{sec:fundamental_thm}), showing that under mild coverage and complexity-alignment assumptions, stepwise curriculum post-training converts exponential depth dependence into polynomial order; we further clarify the role of base-model coverage and relax conditions. \item We instantiate the theory with an autoregressive reasoning tree (2S-ART), encompassing many graph-reasoning problems, and its transformer implementation (Sec.~\ref{sec:sc_reason}). \item We prove that curriculum strategies—both in RL fine-tuning and test-time scaling—achieve exponential-to-polynomial reductions in sample complexity and oracle-query complexity.
-We also discuss the limitations, extensions beyond our assumptions, broader applicability to diverse task families, and future directions in Sec.~\ref{sec:conclusion}. \end{itemize} We delayed the detailed discussions of additional related work in App.~\ref{app:add_related_work}.
+\textbf{Contributions.} Our main contributions are: \begin{itemize}[topsep=.5pt,itemsep=1pt,parsep=1pt,partopsep=1pt] \item We formalize curriculum post-training and establish a general bottleneck corollary (Cor.~\ref{cor:curriculum-bottleneck}) characterizing sufficient conditions under which stepwise curricula yield exponential improvements over direct post-training. \item We instantiate the theory using an autoregressive reasoning tree (2S-ART) and its transformer realization, covering a broad class of graph-based and compositional reasoning tasks. \item We prove that curriculum strategies in RL fine-tuning and test-time scaling yield exponential-to-polynomial reductions in sample complexity and oracle-query complexity separately, and corroborate the theory with empirical simulations. \end{itemize}